brugr9/UEPluginVolumeCreator/README.md

     * Default Value: `none`
     * Description: Mandatory, data to which the transfer function Curve is applied
 * Clipping:
-  * Clipping Cube Actor:
+  * Region Of Interest Actor:
-    * Type: Clipping Cube Actor `BP_ClippingCube` instance as Object Reference
+    * Type: Region Of Interest Actor `BP_ROI` instance as Object Reference
     * Default Value: `none`
     * Description: Optional, used for geometry subtraction if set
   * Clipping Plane Actor: